| Monitoring Tools for Lawful Interception, Data Retention,

-Most service providers and carriers across the world comply to law enforcement agency requirements of lawful interception.
-The methods for interception of communications services has been evolving with technology, from traditional TDM to All-IP LTE-IMS technologies.
-Irrespective of the technology, the lawful intercept tools help to detect un-lawful activities, identify fraudulent calls, data retention, targeted surveillance, and study usage patterns.
+Most service providers and carriers across the world need to comply with law enforcement agency requirements for lawful interception.
+The lawful intercept tools, whether it’s for traditional TDM or All-IP networks, are designed to detect un-lawful activities, identify fraudulent calls, data retention, targeted surveillance, and study usage patterns.
 When "problem calls" occur infrequently but often enough, they can negatively affect profit, productivity and efficiency.
 However, to analyze "why or how such a problem occurred" when massive call volumes are involved, operators face the finding a needle in a haystack situation.

 Generally, methods deployed to perform fraud detection, is to use monitoring tools non-intrusively.
 Lawful interception systems for IP and TDM may be used or conventional tools to capture unknown or abnormal calls based on the calling activity.
 GL’s capture, monitoring, and filtering tools can help to identify and drill-down to the “calls-of-interest” or “fraudulent calls”.

 GL’s CDR Analysis (Call Data Record and Analysis) tools have been widely used by network operators and carriers to troubleshoot poor call quality problems, as modules or tools in “larger lawful intercept” solutions, to detect fraudulent calls, for traffic engineering, for call analysis, and for billing.
 These tools can detect, classify and selectively capture “calls-of-interest” from massive volume of calls.